microsoft/pai/examples/README.md

 }
 ```

-- Save these content to a file, named cifar10.json
+- Save content to a file.
+Name this file as cifar10.json

 - [Job configuration items introduction](../docs/job_tutorial.md#json-config-file-for-job-submission)

 ####  (2) Submit job json file from OpenPAI webportal

-Users can refer to this tutorial [Submit a job in web portal](https://github.com/Microsoft/pai/blob/master/docs/submit_from_webportal.md) for job submission from OpenPAI webportal.
+Users can refer to this tutorial [submit a job in web portal](https://github.com/Microsoft/pai/blob/master/docs/submit_from_webportal.md) for job submission from OpenPAI webportal.

 ### List of off-the-shelf examples